jamesfacts/frontier-ghost-theme/README.md

 Frontier — A Ghost starter theme with Webpack and Bootstrap
 ======================================================

 **This starter theme is intended as a blank slate for developers working on custom Ghost themes.
-Based on a fork of the lovely [Undefined](https://github.com/curiositry/undefined-ghost-theme) from [Curiositry](https://github.com/curiositry).
+It includes Bootstrap 4, and a Webpack / BrowserSync configuration so you can get started developing in a modern front-end environment right away.
+Frontier is based on a fork of the lovely [Undefined](https://github.com/curiositry/undefined-ghost-theme) from [Curiositry](https://github.com/curiositry).
 (Check out their other Ghost themes!)
 I'm also inspired by the excellent [Sage starter theme](https://github.com/roots/sage) for Wordpress.**

 ## Features